espilioto/SERIAL-KILLER-MSP430/README.md

 SERIAL-KILLER-MSP430
 ====================

-This is the MSP430 C code for the Serial Killer (TI CCS5 project)
+Here is the MSP430 C code for the Serial Killer 3000 (TI CCS5 project).

 This is a simple parser for the MSP430.